kirbyt/PhotoWheel/README.md

 The Book
 ========
-[Learning iPad Programming][1] walks you through the process of building PhotoWheel (free on the App Store), a photo management and sharing app that leverages every aspect of iOS 5.
+[Learning iPad Programming][1] walks you through the process of building PhotoWheel (free on the App Store), a photo management and sharing app that leverages almost every aspect of iOS.
 With PhotoWheel, you can organize your favorite photos into albums, share photos with family and friends, view them on your TV using AirPlay and an Apple TV, and most importantly, gain hands-on experience with building an iPad app.
-As you build PhotoWheel, you’ll learn how to take advantage of the latest features in iOS 5 and Xcode, including Storyboarding, Automatic Reference Counting (ARC), and iCloud.
+As you build PhotoWheel, you’ll learn how to take advantage of the latest features in iOS 6 and Xcode, including Storyboarding, Collection Views, Automatic Reference Counting (ARC), and iCloud.
 Best of all, you’ll learn how to extend the boundaries of your app by communicating with web services.
 If you want to build apps for the iPad, Learning iPad Programming is the one book to get.

 As you build PhotoWheel, you’ll learn how to: